sagecodes/intro-to-sql/README.md

 ##### What's Null?
 You should notice that some of the sections on our new row contain the word `null`.
 In SQL you can think of `null` means that the cell contains no value.

+### BREAK OUT (5 min):

+- Insert your name into the customers database and then query all of the customers.
+- Insert a new product into the products table.

+### Continue Lecture

 #### Update